lbryio/lbry.com/content/news/219-aug-dev.md

 This feature is a culmination of efforts across multiple teams at LBRY:
 The SDK team was responsible for exposing the necessary tools to export and update channels and streams, the Backend team was responsible for exposing the endpoints necessary to initiate and pursue the process, the App team had to interface with such endpoints and last but not least, the YouTube sync team had to ensure the integrity of each channel before transferring everything to the creator.

-The result is pretty fascinating and closes the last loop in the sync process: Youtube creators can click a single button in the app, immediately gain access to publish new content via their channel, and their wallet will soon be populated with all their content and channel claims, including all their tips being re-supported on their channel.
+The result is pretty fascinating and closes the last loop in the sync process: YouTube creators can click a single button in the app, immediately gain access to publish new content via their channel, and their wallet will soon be populated with all their content and channel claims, including all their tips being re-supported on their channel.
 We’re super excited for this one team wide!

-### LBRY Reflector {#reflector}
-The Reflector server run by LBRY is part of our infrastructure allows the LBRY network to stay healthy in this bootstrap phase where data availability through the P2P network might not be as satisfactory as expected.
-The technology behind this software spans across many layers and allows virtually all the content ever published to LBRY to be available for download at high speeds.
-To date we host 240TB (240,000GB) of blobs making up for over a million different claims.In order to keep track of all these blobs we manage a pretty big database.

-After a recent increase in volume of published content we had to optimize such infrastructure to contain costs and improve scalability.
-Starting from mid August we're rocking a fresh new database that performs/scales better and uses less space than the previous one.
-Over the next few months, we’ll be making more improvements so that anyone can run one of these servers and become a larger host on the LBRY network.

 ### Community Block Explorer {#explorer}
 A community member by the name of [Allesandro Spallina](https://github.com/AlessandroSpallina) became interested in the LBRY ecosystem and wanted to implement a more modern and full featured block explorer that exposes important metrics of the LBRY blockchain.
 You can check out his [GitHub issue](https://github.com/lbryio/block-explorer/issues/67) outlining what he plans on developing or you can go straight to the explorer prototype at [lbryexplorer.tech](https://lbryexplorer.tech/) to give it a shot We’d appreciate any feedback on the GitHub issue and current prototype - you can leave a comment on GitHub or reach out on [Discord](https://chat.lbry.com) #dev channel by tagging @SK3LA.